-- In the morning, neither tefillin nor the talit gadol (prayer shawl) are put on.
-The talit katan (the smaller four-cornered garment) is donned without reciting any blessing. - Three males are called up for the reading of the Torah, which is from Deut.
+- 1. In the morning, neither tefillin nor the talit gadol (prayer shawl) are put on.
+The talit katan (the smaller four-cornered garment) is donned without reciting any blessing. - 2.
+Three males are called up for the reading of the Torah, which is from Deut.
 4: 25-40.
 The third one chants the haftora from Jer.
-8:13- 9:23 in the same melody as Eicha. - Kinot are recited in the morning after the Torah reading. - The following are omitted from the Shacharit prayers: - o Korbanot - o Birkat Kohanim in the Chazan's repetition of the Amidah. - o Tachanun - o Kayl Erech A'payim - o La'Mi'Na' Tzay'ach - o Parts of U'vah L'Tziyon and parts of Kaddish - Psalm of the day - For Mincha, tefillin and talit gadol are worn. - One who doesn't wear a talit gadol should now touch the tzitzit of the talit katan and recite the blessing. - At Mincha, Korbanot and the Psalm of the day are said.
+8:13- 9:23 in the same melody as Eicha. - 3.
+Kinot are recited in the morning after the Torah reading. - 4.
+The following are omitted from the Shacharit prayers: - Korbanot - o Birkat Kohanim in the Chazan's repetition of the Amidah. - Tachanun - o Kayl Erech A'payim - o La'Mi'Na' Tzay'ach - Parts of U'vah L'Tziyon and parts of Kaddish - o Psalm of the day - 5.
+For Mincha, tefillin and talit gadol are worn. - One who doesn't wear a talit gadol should now touch the tzitzit of the talit katan and recite the blessing. - 6.
+At Mincha, Korbanot and the Psalm of the day are said.

-- At Mincha, the Torah and the haftora reading is the same as that of any other fast day. - At Mincha, Nachem is inserted in the paragraph of Boneh Yerushalayim (14th Blessing). - At Mincha, Aneinu is inserted by all those fasting.
+- 7. At Mincha, the Torah and the haftora reading is the same as that of any other fast day. - 8.
+At Mincha, Nachem is inserted in the paragraph of Boneh Yerushalayim (14th Blessing). - 9.
+At Mincha, Aneinu is inserted by all those fasting.

-V. THE DAY AFTER TISHA B'AV - WEDNESDAY, AUGUST 2
+V. THE DAY AFTER TISHA B'AV - FRIDAY, JULY 31

-• Since the Beit HaMikdrash (Temple) primarily burned on the 10th of Av (the day after Tisha B'Av), all prohibitions of the Nine Days continue until midday (12:57 pm) on Wednesday, August 2nd.
-This includes eating meat, drinking wine, listening to music, doing laundry, getting a haircut, shaving and reciting shehecheyanu.
+- 1. Since the Beit HaMikdrash (Temple) primarily burned on the 10th of Av (the day after Tisha B'Av), all prohibitions of the Nine Days continue into the 10th of Av Friday July 31.
+This includes eating meat, drinking wine, listening to music, doing laundry, getting a haircut, shaving and reciting shehecheyanu. - 2.
+However, since the 10th of Av this year is Erev Shabbat, haircuts and laundry are permissible Thursday night already in honor of Shabbat.
+Bathing should wait until Friday morning while we still refrain from eating meat, drinking wine/grape judice, listening to music or reciting shehechyanu until Friday midday (12:57 pm). - 3.
+Additionally, many have the custom to wait until Motzei Shabbat to say Kiddush Levana.